paulacduffy/irisdatasetproject/README.md

 The fourth script prints the number of rows of data for each class.
 All of these scripts use the pandas library.

-In the file [Plots.py](https://github.com/paulacduffy/irisdatasetproject/blob/master/plots.py) I imported matplotlib to create some graphs.
+In the file [Plots.py](https://github.com/paulacduffy/irisdatasetproject/blob/master/plots.py) I imported matplotlib to create some graphs as follows:

 Histogram:
 A histogram shows the number of instances of each interval represented by the height of the bars.